osg-htc/networking/docs/perfsonar/tools_scripts/fasterdata-tuning.md

 - IOMMU: The script checks whether `iommu=pt` plus vendor-specific flags (`intel_iommu=on` or `amd_iommu=on`) are present.
 It only recommends GRUB edits (requires reboot) — it does not modify GRUB automatically unless you explicitly opt-in via a future apply flag.
 - SMT: The script detects SMT status and suggests commands to toggle runtime SMT; persistence requires GRUB edits (kernel cmdline).
 It does not toggle SMT by default.
 - Apply mode writes to `/etc/sysctl.conf` and creates `/etc/systemd/system/ethtool-persist.service` when necessary.
 - **Packet Pacing (DTN only):** For Data Transfer Node targets, the script can apply token bucket filter (tbf) qdisc to pace outgoing traffic.
 This is recommended when a DTN node handles multiple simultaneous transfers where the effective transfer rate is limited by the minimum of: source read rate, network bandwidth, and destination write rate.
 See the `--apply-packet-pacing` and `--packet-pacing-rate` flags below.
+For detailed information on why packet pacing is important and how it works, see the separate [Packet Pacing guide](../packet-pacing.md).

 Optional apply flags (use with `--mode apply`):